ethanpil/rsvpreader/README.md

 * Fixed layout bug when WPM dropdown is opened during a read

 ## TO DO
-* If no text is selected, auto detect largest content block on the page (without readibility).
+* If no text is selected, auto detect largest content block on the page with JS (without readibility api).
+* Rewind X seconds
 * UI improvements
+    * Add vertical guidelines above red letter like original implementation
+    * Optimize layout of overly
+    * Fix jumpy overlay when dropdown opens
+    * Improve / add button controls

 ## Acknowledgements
 * [CoffeeSpritz](https://github.com/cbarraco/CoffeeSpritz)